leomatt547/plagnet/docs/source/api.rst

 Plastic Exchange Configuration
 ------------------------------
 For several objects that have detected as disposable plastic bag, the program will count how many reusable plastic bag that you can get.
-The configuration for exchange condition can be seen in as follow:
+The configuration for exchange condition can be seen as follow:

 .. code-block:: console